Our Wedding Reception on at the Wallingford Lodge on Elfin Lake

 We had 125 people at our reception and there were plenty of tables and chairs provided by the lodge in the front side room towards the lake.
 The wrap around porch was an amazing after dinner spot to catch up with everyone and grab a drink.
 We brought our own hand made portable bar and had it in the corner fully stocked with everything you could want.
 All of the beer was home brewed and all the efforts in making it payed off after prying off the cap of the first one and toasting to the beginning of our first evening as a married couple.

 The band was set up at the end of the hall on a stage already equipped with lights and plenty of electricity.
 It is quite the stage area and each of the bands had commented on the whole experience as being one of the best yet.
 We had Raisinhead and The Stone Revial Band Play who are local to the Saratoga Springs and Albany Area.
-Sound was provided by Jason Townley
+Sound was provided by me, Jason Townley

 The contact number we used to reserve the lodge was 802-446-2964 and it is best to book at least a year in advance.
 It was tough to find the information we needed although it may be listed somewhere on their website now.
 We found the lodge in February of 2012 and our wedding was August 25 so we had to work some magic to orchestrate the whole deal.
 I recommend renting it for three days, as we did, and just having a blast!
 The catering was provided by Feastivities Catering Service and for the service, price and staff, you can’t beat it.
+After visiting their website, and following up on a future event, it appears that Feastivities Catering has gone out of business.

-Directions to the lodge:
+Directions to Wallingford lodge:

 - Take Depot St ( 140) to Railroad St.